-5.2.1 Physics motivation
+5.2.1.
+Physics motivation

 At the present time, several measurements of observables related to rare b hadron decays present some tension with respect to their predicted values from the SM.
-Collectively, these measurements are known as the "B flavor anomalies" and they are being interpreted by many in the physics community as potential evidence for BSM physics [24].
-These anomalies have been observed throughout the last decade in both charged-current $b \rightarrow c\ell\nu$ and neutral-current $b \rightarrow s\ell\ell$ transitions by the BaBar [119], Belle [120], and LHCb [121] Collaborations.
+Collectively, these measurements are known as the "B flavor anomalies" and they are being interpreted by many in the physics community as potential evidence for BSM physics [24,121].
+These anomalies have been observed throughout the last decade in both charged-current $b \to c\ell v$ and neutral-current $b \to s\ell \ell$ transitions by the BaBar [122], Belle [123], and LHCb [124] Collaborations.